Students

 The Program today

-Our Club’s commitment to supporting post-secondary education has not ceased since 1919 and it now spans both scholarships for academic excellence and bursaries for financial need across 3 institutions.
-On behalf of the OWCC, these universities currently manages just under $1 million in endowment funds that award approximately $20K annually.
+Our Club’s commitment to supporting post-secondary education has not ceased since 1919 and it now spans both scholarships for academic excellence and bursaries for financial need across 4 institutions.
+On behalf of the OWCC, this college and universities currently manage over $1.5million in endowment funds that award approximately over $20K annually.
 Each year, the post-secondary award recipients are invited to a luncheon where they are introduced to Club members and guests.
 We are proud of the Club’s personal commitment to help young people reach their full potential.

 Our Scholarships